-Required Prerequisites: Introduction to Accounting

-Credits: 2 semester course, 2 semesters required, 1 credit per semester, 2 credits maximum Counts as a

-Directed Elective or Elective for all diplomas Qualifies as a quantitative reasoning course

-Dual Credit only if the dual credit was not received in Intro to Accounting
+- •Recommended Grade Level: 11, 12 - Required Prerequisites: Introduction to Accounting - •Credits: 2 semester course, 2 semesters required, 1 credit per semester, 2 credits maximum.
+Counts as a - Directed Elective or Elective for all diplomas - Qualifies as a quantitative reasoning course - Dual Credit only if the dual credit was not received in Intro to Accounting

-ADMINISTRATIVE AND OFFICE MANAGEMENT 5268 (ADV BUS)
+Business Operations & Technology

+PRINCIPLES OF BUSINESS OPERATIONS AND TECHNOLOGY 7153 (PRIN BUS OP TECH)

-Administrative and Office Management prepares students to plan, organize, direct, and control the functions and processes of a firm or organization and to perform business-related functions.
-Students are provided opportunities to develop attitudes and apply skills and knowledge in the areas of business administration, management, and finance.
+The Principles of Business Operations and Technology course will prepare students to plan, organize, direct, and control the functions and processes of a firm or organization and be successful in a work environment.
+Students are provided opportunities to develop attitudes and apply skills and knowledge in the areas of business, management, Microsoft office, and finance.
 Individual experiences will be based upon the student's career and educational goals.